 In addition, these supplements also appear to make a measurable difference in protecting against joint damage and degeneration.
 A recent study looked at people who take chondroitin sulfate versus those who take celecoxib using modern MRI technology.
 The group taking chondroitin had fewer joint changes at the end of the two-year trial.
 They had less thinning of the cartilage that lines and protects joints as well as fewer flare-ups in the synovial tissues of the knee, which protect and maintain the joint space.
 Because these flare-ups and joint degeneration are painful, these people also tend to experience less pain, swelling and other symptoms.

 Chondroitin and glucosamine are not new miracle drugs, but rather natural components of the cartilage that makes up much of your joints.
 The glucosamine taken as a supplement is usually isolated from the shells of shellfish, while chondroitin is taken from natural animal cartilage.
 It appears that taking a supplement containing these fundamental building blocks of human cartilage can help to maintain the cartilage in our joints, thus easing minor joint discomfort and slowing the degenerative changes that define certain joint conditions.
 It is important to talk to your physician before taking these or any other supplements.
 In addition, people who are allergic to shellfish may need to take a special form of glucosamine that is not taken from seafood components.

-Modern medicine and pharmacology have brought many exciting advances in health care.
-People now have options for diseases that disabled or killed us just a century ago.
-In some cases, these medications also improve the quality of life immensely.
-However, natural remedies remain the best option for many people.
 If you suffer from minor joint discomfort, taking natural supplements containing chondroitin and glucosamine may be effective, while also protecting against long-term damage—with fewer side effects than their pharmaceutical counterparts.